visa for bali

 Seaports:

-Always confirm the latest entry points through official government updates, as port availability may change based on immigration policy.
+Always confirm the latest entry points through official government updates, as port availability may change based on visa regulations and immigration policy.

 Bali Visa on Arrival Cost

-The Bali Visa on Arrival cost is currently IDR 500,000 (approximately USD 35) per person.
+The Bali VoA cost is currently IDR 500,000 (approximately USD 35) per person.
 Payment can be made upon arrival using cash (in IDR or major foreign currencies) or by credit/debit card.
 If you prefer to skip queues, you can also apply for the e-VoA online before your trip via the official website: molina.imigrasi.go.id.

 Indonesia Visa on Arrival List